Charles Bertie Prowse: First World War

 Prowse took part in many of the early British actions of the First World War, which broke out in July 1914.
 A memorial to Prowse in St Mary Magdalene church, in Taunton notes that Prowse fought in the Retreat from Mons, the Battle of Le Cateau, the First Battle of the Marne and the First Battle of Ypres, all in 1914.
-He commanded the 1st battalion of his regiment in action near Ploegsteert Wood in late 1914 and a farm in that area was named Prowse Point after him.
-Prowse was mentioned in despatches by General John French on 8 October 1914.
-He was promoted to the temporary rank of lieutenant-colonel on 12 October 1914, and this was upgraded to brevet rank on 3 November.
-He was briefly placed in command of the 1st battalion of the Prince of Wales's Leinster Regiment (Royal Canadians) but in April 1915 was promoted to the temporary rank of brigadier-general and given command of the 11th Infantry Brigade.
-Prowse was awarded the Distinguished Service Order on 3 June 1916.
+He commanded the 1st Battalion of his regiment in action near Ploegsteert Wood in late 1914 and a farm in that area was named Prowse Point after him.
+Prowse was mentioned in despatches by Field Marshal Sir John French on 8 October 1914.
+He was promoted to the temporary rank of lieutenant-colonel on 12 October, and this was upgraded to brevet rank on 3 November.

+He was briefly placed in command of the 1st Battalion of the Prince of Wales's Leinster Regiment (Royal Canadians) but in April 1915 was promoted to the temporary rank of brigadier general and given command of the 11th Infantry Brigade after its former commander, Julian Hasler, had been killed.
+Prowse was awarded the Distinguished Service Order (DSO) on 3 June 1916.